-After having walked past the magnificent entrance many times and visited the bar, the newest London Four Seasons was firmly on my bucket list.
+After having walked past the magnificent entrance many times and visited the bar, the newest Four Seasons Hotel London was firmly on my bucket list.
 I decided to give it a try when in London celebrating my birthday.
 (I highly recommend the Aubrey at the Mandarin Oriental for brunch, by the way.
 A generous set menu of sharing options with an individual main course and free flow champagne, rosé or sake alongside exceptional staff made it a wonderful celebration).

 Booking and pricing